OSIsoft Enterprise UI Framework

 Creating consensus with rapid iteration

-I quickly took a representative set of screens across several products from low fidelity sketches to high fidelity prototypes to prove the validity of the design conventions.
-This was an essential step to arrive at agreement across the various product teams – each team needed to know that the new framework wouldn't have a negative impact on their product's interactions.
+We quickly took a representative set of screens across several products, from low-fidelity sketches to high-fidelity prototypes, to prove the validity of the design conventions.
+This was an essential step to arriving at agreement among the various product teams — each team needed to know that the new framework wouldn't negatively impact their product's interactions.

 low-to-high fidelity prototyping artifacts